emlab-solutions/pyemaps/docs/source/usage.rst

    plots stereodiagram using *Stereo* *pyemaps* module.

 * *al_dpgen.py*:
    generates a proprietory diffraction database file for aluminium crystal.
+The database file is to be used with 4DSTEM's *ediom* module functions.

 * *al_ediom.py* (license activated features only):
    indexes an experimental diffraction image for aluminium crystal.

+* *convert_image.py* (license activated features only):
+   converts any raw image into pyEMAPS proprietory small header formatted image .

 * *adf.py* (license activated features only):
    generates annular bright and dark fields, as well as a masked image from an experimental image.
    You must also have your own experimental image file named *adftest30x30.im3* in the same directory.

+   The mask image function requires the input mask image file to be pyEMAPS proprietory small header formatted image.
+See how to convert your mask image inout file to the format.

 More samples code will be added as more features and releases are available.